pinecone-wifi/pinecone/README.md

 When you are done using a module, you can deactivate it by using the `back` command.
 You can also activate another module issuing the `use` command again.

-Shell commands may be executed with the command `shell` or the shortcut `!`:
+Shell commands may be executed with the command `shell` or the `!` shortcut:
 ```
 pinecone > !ls
 LICENSE  modules  module_template.py  pinecone  pinecone.py  README.md  requirements.txt  TODO.md
 ```

-Currently, Pinecone's reconnaissance SQLite database is stored in the directory *db/* inside the project's root folder.
-All the temporary files that Pinecone needs to use are stored in the directory *tmp/* also under the project's root folder.
+Currently, Pinecone reconnaissance SQLite database is stored in the *db/* directory inside the project root folder.
+All the temporary files that Pinecone needs to use are stored in the *tmp/* directory also under the project root folder.